Baltimore County has the most 5-star schools in Maryland

-Maryland State Department of Education released its star ratings for all Maryland public schools on Tuesday.
-The ratings are based on how a school performed during the 2023-24 school year by measuring factors like academic achievement, progress toward English-language proficiency and graduation rates.
+The Maryland State Department of Education released its star ratings for all Maryland public schools on Tuesday.
+The ratings are based on how a school performed during the 2023-2024 school year by measuring factors such as academic achievement, progress toward English-language proficiency and graduation rates.
 Officials said scores went up slightly across the state.
 Baltimore County seems to be a reason why.

 Here are four takeaways from Baltimore County’s performance last school year: